Nestor-Ch/utilityR/README.md

 Since the changes needed for the translation requests are pretty basic, the cleaning log is created out of them on the stage of loading the dataset through the `recode.trans.requests` function.
 If the response is deemed `invalid` it is replaced with NA, if it's `true` then the Ukrainian/Russian text is changed to English.

 After these cleaning logs are created, the changes outlined in those objects are applied to the datasets through the `apply.changes` function.

+#### Cyrillic check
+The last bit of the recoding script checks your dataframe for leftover cyrillic characters.
+After the steps above, you shouldn't have any cyrillic left in your dataframe.
+First you need to specify the column that will be omitted from this check in the vector of the `vars_to_omit` object.
+The use for this object is the same as the `trans_cols_to_skip` object.
+If any cyrillic has been found in your dataframes it'll be stored in the `cyrillic.main` or `cyrillic.loopx' objects.
+It is up to you to decide what to do with them.

 ### Contributors